AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### move

 The data tree will dispatch the "move" event when we change the Gantt chart tree structure.
-Gantt chart dispatch this when it catches the live mode changes in Gantts' structure made by user in live mode.
-It has several necessary fields:
+Gantt chart dispatch this when it catches the live mode changes in Gantts' structure made by user.
+It has several fields:

  - "type": the event type (anychart.enums.EventType.TREE_ITEM_MOVE)
  - "source", the data item where we move our item from